Claire Chase: Career

-Over the past decade Claire Chase has given the world premieres of hundreds of new works for the flute in performances throughout the Americas, Europe, and Asia, and she has championed new music throughout the world by building organizations, forming alliances, pioneering commissioning initiatives, and supporting educational programs that reach new audiences.
+Over the past decade, Claire Chase has premiered of hundreds of new works for the flute in performances throughout the Americas, Europe, and Asia, and she has championed new music throughout the world by building organizations, forming alliances, pioneering commissioning initiatives, and supporting educational programs that reach new audiences.

-She began "Density 2036" in 2014, a 22-year project to commission a significant body of new music for the flute, culminating in the one-hundredth anniversary of Edgard Varèse's "Density 21.5" of 1936.
-She is also working on Pan, a new 90-minute work for solo flutist, live electronics, and a large ensemble of players from the community in which it is performed.
+She began "Density 2036" in 2014, a 22-year project to commission a significant body of new music for the flute, culminating in the one-hundredth anniversary of Edgard Varèse's 1936 "Density 21.5".

-Beginning in the fall of 2017 Chase has been appointed as Professor of the Practice in the Music Department at Harvard University.
+In the fall of 2017 Chase was appointed Professor of the Practice in the Music Department at Harvard University.

-Chase will hold the 2022–23 Richard and Barbara Debs Composer's Chair at Carnegie Hall.
+Chase held the 2022–23 Richard and Barbara Debs Composer's Chair at Carnegie Hall.